wp-plugins/chcounter-widget/readme.txt

 **Version 2.1**, *20-March-2008*

-- Simplified static displaying of chCounter.
+- NEW: Simplified static displaying of chCounter.
 See FAQ for further details
 - Switched to using scriptaculous and prototype shipped with Wordpress to reduce disk usage

 **Version 2.0.2**, *17-March-2008*

-- NEW Feature: option to make chCounter invisible while active
+- NEW: option to make chCounter invisible while active

 **Version 2.0.1**, *17-March-2008*

 - made it compatible with Wordpress 2.5
-- NEW Feature: possibility to display chCounter statically without using widget.
+- NEW: possibility to display chCounter statically without using widget.
 See FAQ for further details

 **Version 2.0**, *2-March-2008*

-- NEW Feature: drag & drop sorting and activation of parameters
+- NEW: drag & drop sorting and activation of parameters
 - styling like widgets in Wordpress 2.3

 **Version 1.1.3**, *29-February-2008*